hyperledger-archives/ursa-rfcs/text/delegatable_cdd/README.md

 # Unresolved questions
 [unresolved]: #unresolved-questions

-- Its expected that the API can be more refined like does it make sense to use Rust enums for wrapping EvenLevel(Issuer/Verkey).
+- It is expected that the API can be more refined, e.g., it may make sense to use Rust enums for wrapping EvenLevel(Issuer/Verkey).
+- Should `verify` be removed in favour of `verify_fast`?
 - Should the credential chain support more methods?
 - Can the protocol be made more efficient by using recent research in structure preserving cryptography?